jdelamer/csci-128/source/topic8.rst

 Who wants to be pure?
 =====================
 * Anything you can possibly do with a computer *can* be done with pure functions...
-* ... but... some stuff is just plain easier to do with side effects.
 * This is a course for working scientists, so let's be pragmatic:
     * Write pure functions when practical to do so.
 The advantages make it worthwhile.
     * If it really is a lot easier to do the job with side effects... just do it and don't lose sleep over it.